 - ½ cup (55g) corn starch / corn flour

-- 2 tbsp vegan butter, optional for extra richness
+- 2 tablespoons vegan butter, optional for extra richness

 - Pinch of turmeric